AWcoder/MisfitsUnited/README.md

 ### Free Agency ###

-- Each team will receive $400 for a Free Agency Aquisition Budget (FAAB)
+- Each team will receive $400 for a Free Agency Aquisition Budget (FAAB) for each season.
 - Minimum bid to get a FA off waivers is $0
 - Per transaction fee is $0
 - FAAB dollars can be used as a part of a trade.
-- There is a two Day waiting period for waivers to clear
-- Free agency locks a week after the championship ends.
+- Waviers are continuous and will be processed Wednesday through Sunday at 11:00 AM each day.
+- Offseason waviers for free agents will be processed every day at 11:00 AM.

 ### Trades ###
 - Trades will be processed right away, if collusion is suspected the matter will be put to a vote.
+- Any trades involving draft picks must be reported to the commissioner.
 - During the offseason trading is still allowed.
 Offseason begins immediately following the championship week.
 - Trade deadline is one week before the playoffs begin (Sunday @ 12:00 CT).
 - Draft picks up to 2 years in the future are tradable.